TruelyMostWanted/a-truely-diabolic-research-work/input/strategy1_prompts.md

 ---

-Use ALL of the previoulsy provided and generated CSV data (Entities, Relations, Goals, Conditions, DecisionVariables) and formulate the optimization model mathematically and logically.
+Use ALL of the previously provided and generated CSV data (Entities, Relations, Goals, Conditions, DecisionVariables) and formulate the optimization model mathematically and logically.
 Write it into a code-block for a LaTeX (.tex) file and provide the generated Latex code in chat.
 The file consists of a introduction page with Title, Author, Date and Table of Contents.
 The actual file contest consists of 5 different \sections labeled "1.
 Sets (Entities)", "2.
 Indices", "3.
 Goals", "4.
 Conditions", "5.
 DecisionVariables"